WHAT THIS IS

 Built for the firm that wants to lead the engagement.

-Plyantic handles the operational machinery of a multi-disciplinary federal cannabis practice — the parts of the work that don’t show up on a deliverable but that determine whether the practice can scale past the first ten clients.
+Plyantic handles the operational machinery of a multi-disciplinary federal compliance practice — the parts of the work that don’t show up on a deliverable but that determine whether the practice can scale past the first ten clients.

 01